Thank you to Nicholas G. Hill of McGuireWoods for updating the below content with North Carolina information.

 If your car is “totaled,” in North Carolina it is also considered a “salvaged” car, and requires a special license issued by the state.

 Q 9.2 – My car was totaled due to flood damage and I have full coverage on it.
 The company is going to pay the Blue Book value but I still owe substantially more than that.
 Doesn’t the company have to pay what I owe on the auto?

 No. The company is only obligated to pay the current market value of your vehicle.
-You can request that the adjuster explain to you how the value was derived to ensure that all of the vehicle’s equipment, features, upgrades and recent work was considered in determining the value.
-To cover the difference between the market value of your vehicle and what you actually owe, you would need an endorsement or separate policy, to provide Guaranteed Auto Protection (GAP) coverage.
+You can request that the adjuster explain to you how the value was derived to ensure that all of the vehicle’s equipment, features, upgrades and recent work were considered in determining the value.
+To cover the difference between the market value of your vehicle and what you actually owe, you would need an endorsement or separate policy to provide Guaranteed Auto Protection (GAP) coverage.

 Q 9.3 – What will happen to the vehicle’s title if my car is totaled?